-What I’d like to suggest is a jobseeking hashtag.
-Once a week, (not more, twitter’s search function is very good) send out a tweet with the hashtag #bookcareers and a bit about you and your skills, and let’s see if any of those who are hiring or recruiting will start searching for you.
+Once a week, (not more, Twitter’s search function is very good) send out a tweet with the hashtag #bookcareers and a bit about you and your skills, and let’s see if any of those who are hiring or recruiting will start searching for you.

-Marketing Manager, 7 years exp, worked in trade and academic publishing, digital and print #jobseeker
+#bookcareers Marketing Manager, 7 years exp, worked in trade and academic publishing, digital and print

-What I’ll do in return is if you shout @suzannecollier with #bookcareers and say you are looking for a permanent job in publishing and have
+What we”ll do in return is if you shout @bookcareers with #bookcareers and say you are looking for a job in publishing and have:-

-4.and are following @suzannecollier (so I can send you DMs)
+4. And are following @bookcareers (so we can send you DMs)

-I’ll add you to my public bookcareers jobseekers list.
+We’ll add you to our public @bookcareers jobseekers list.

-This is designed for people who are actively jobseeking for permanent full time jobs within publishing in the UK.
-Not those who are seeking temp or freelance work or who ‘aren’t sure’.
-I want to help those who need the help the most – e.g. this year’s graduates who are coming out into the world of work at one of the most difficult times.
-Or those who are still being laid off, as it seems there are still a great number of redundancies.
+This is designed for people who are actively job seeking within publishing, bookselling or book industry jobs in the UK.
+We want to help those based in the UK who need the help the most – e.g. this year’s graduates who are coming out into the world of work at one of the most difficult times.
+Or those who are being laid off, as it seems there are still a great number of redundancies.

-No guarantees, but I’ll sometimes remind the @suzannecollier/recruiters list that you exist.
-If things work, I might expand it, but give this time to trial for the next few weeks.
+No guarantees, but we’ll sometimes remind the @bookcareers/recruiters list that you exist.
+If things work, we might expand it, but give this time to trial for the next few weeks.

-And don’t forget – as soon as you have a job – let me know!
+And don’t forget – as soon as you have a job – let us know!

 TO MAKE IT CLEAR –

-You should be doing this in conjunction with these guidelines
+You should be doing this in conjunction with the guidelines in this podcast

-https://www.bookcareers.com/blog/?p=335 in particular, point 7 ‘do not look desperate’.
+in particular, the point ‘do not look desperate’; you want to look professional.
 Twitter’s search facility is exceptionally good.
-The best way to check whether you need to retweet your #bookcareers tweet, is to search for #bookcareers and see if you can find yourself; I think you’ll find once a week should be enough.
-You are not wanting to look desperate, you want it to look professional.
-Tweet your #bookcareers more often than this and you’re likely to bore the pants off your followers.
+The best way to check whether you need to retweet your #bookcareers tweet, is to search for #bookcareers and see if you can find yourself.
+Tweet your #bookcareers tweet more often than this and you’re likely to bore the pants off your followers.